arszenyev/FP-growth/README.md

-Frequency pattern growth algorithm for mining frequent itemsets in a given dataset as described in
+Pure python Frequency pattern growth algorithm for mining frequent itemsets in a given dataset as described in

 Data mining : concepts and techniques / Jiawei Han, Micheline Kamber, Jian Pei.